 “Ladder” refers to the different duration.
-For instance, for bonds, they can be composed of periods of 1, 3, 5, 7 and 10 years.
-In that case, when the first bond matures (that of 1 year), the “ladder” still contains bonds that will mature in 2, 4, 6 and 9 years.
-This is useful because it reduces the risk of reinvesting money when bonds offer too low interest payments.
-These principles can be applied to CD ladder, bond ladder or annuities ladder.
+For instance, in the case of bonds, they can be composed of periods of 1, 3, 5, 7, and 10 years.
+In that case, when the first bond matures (that of 1 year), the “ladder” still contains bonds that will mature in 2, 4, 6, and 9 years.
+This is useful because it reduces the risk of reinvesting money when bonds offer too low-interest payments.
+These principles can be applied to the CD ladder, bond ladder, or annuities ladder.

-The 3 options (bonds, CDs and annuities) offer low returns but also low risks involved.
+The 3 options (bonds, CDs, and annuities) offer low returns but also low risks involved.
 As they are penalties for withdrawing the money before the agreed duration, use only money you know you will not need in the short term.
 Any alternative could include fees.
 To avoid them, pay attention to the related fees and withdrawal conditions.
-As examples, Cit Bank and Ally Bank have no penalty for CD withdrawal after 6 days of deposit.
+For instance, Cit Bank and Ally Bank have no penalty for CD withdrawal after 6 days of deposit.

 Bonds are created by governments and enterprises as a means of getting the financing they need.
 Two of their key factors are the interest rate and the bond duration.
 The interest rate states how much money will be paid to the investor who bought the bond.
 The duration states when the bond reaches maturity and expires.
 Bonds are considered fixed income and a good way to limit the volatility of other asset classes like stocks.
 The New York University states the bond returns range between 1% to 4% .